 Despite the variety of pivotal roles vitamin B6 plays in our bodies, it feels like it's been unfairly neglected in the realm of supplements and wellness—especially in comparison to its B vitamins sisters biotin and B12.
 After all, the benefits of vitamin D, fish oil, and even trendier supplemental fares like adaptogens and CBD are touted to the world's end and back, but vitamin B6?
 Crickets comparably.
 However, after getting hints here and there from nutritionists and other health experts we've talked to, we're beginning to understand just how important sufficient B6 intake is, and all the different benefits and roles it plays in the healthy maintenance of our bodies.

-Of course, high-quality supplements are great ways to ensure you're getting ample vitamin B6 levels (most adults need at least 1.3 milligrams of vitamin B6 daily to prevent deficiency), but getting the vitamin by way of pure whole-food sources is generally preferred.
+Of course, high-quality supplements are great ways to ensure you're getting ample vitamin B6 levels (most adults need at least 1.3 milligrams of vitamin B6 daily to prevent deficiency), but getting the vitamin by way of pure whole-food sources are generally preferred.
 Plus, since vitamin B6 is water-soluble, anything your body doesn't utilize is naturally excreted versus stored in the body.
-Thus, a consistent stream of the vitamin is crucial in order to prevent deficiency.
+Thus, a consistent stream of this vitamin is crucial in order to prevent deficiency.
 (For the record, wild-caught tuna fish, bananas, spinach, pistachios, sweet potatoes, pinto beans, sunflower seeds, sesame seeds, turkey, grass-fed beef, and chicken are all recommended food sources from Vitti.)
 We were curious to know more about why our bodies love vitamin B6 so much.

 1. Healthy Blood Vessels